jacobscunn07/semantic-release-poc/README.md

 # semantic-release-poc
-This repository is testing semantic-release functionality with GitHub Actions.
+This repository is testing semantic-release functionality with GitHub Actions!